Karthik-d-k/CV/Karthik_D_K.md

 ----

-**BuRner Assisted CatHeater (BRAC)**
+**Predictive Emission Modelling for Motorcycles**

--	BRAC is developed as a standalone PowerTrain slave ECU for external Catalyst Heating towards achieving EU7 norms.
+- Conceptualized and implemented machine learning models to predict the emissions of nitrogen oxides (NOx), hydrocarbons (HC), and carbon monoxide (CO) in motorcycles, addressing critical challenges in vehicle emissions.
--	Implemented CAN communication between ECU and BRAC to achieve seamless operation of both ECUs.
+- Achieved superior R² scores and secured the runner-up position in a Bosch India AI hackathon, demonstrating predictive accuracy and expertise in emission data analytics.

 \\[10px]

-**Dedicated Internal Combustion Engine (DICE)**
+**MLLib DecisionTree Inference**
--	Contributed to a project focused on emission reduction to achieve EU7 norms using hybrid engines.
+-	Developed an inference algorithm for DecisionTree in C for PowerTrain ECU.
--	Implemented complete functional features for integrating NOx/NH3 sensors into gasoline engines.
+-	Utilized Flat Buffers for defining and parameterizing the model through calibrations.

 \\[10px]

-**Exhaust Management**
+**E-Wastegate System Configuration**

--	Developed a comprehensive component for reading temperature sensors via CAN and implementing sensor diagnostics for EU7 compliance.
+-	Configured and integrated an electronic wastegate (e-wastegate) system into the powertrain ECU, enabling accurate control of turbocharger performance.
--	Implemented statistical features to analyze temperature spread across catalysts for improved emission control.
+-	Set up a PWM pin for e-wastegate actuation and an ADC pin to process the feedback signal from the e-wastegate position sensor.

 \\[10px]

-**MLLib DecisionTree Inference**
+**Advanced Exhaust Temperature Management**
--	Developed an inference algorithm for DecisionTree in C for PowerTrain ECU.
+- Developed a comprehensive component for reading temperature sensors via CAN and implementing sensor diagnostics to comply with EU7 standards.
--	Utilized Flat Buffers for defining and parameterizing the model via calibrations.
+- Implemented statistical analysis to monitor temperature distribution across catalyst, improving emission control efficiency.

 \\[10px]

 ## Skills

-**Programming Languages:** C, Rust, Python
+**Programming Languages:** C, Python, Rust

-**Tools and Frameworks:** Git, PyTorch/fastai, ASCET, GNU Make, Linux
+**Tools and Frameworks:** Git, PyTorch, Linux, ASCET

 **Languages:** Kannada, English, Telugu